 If your top model includes an FPGA model, but no processor model, the button shows as Load.

 Verify that your board is connected to the host computer.

-If a processor model is present in your top model, connect to the board with an Ethernet cable.
+If your top model includes a processor model, connect to the board with an Ethernet cable.

 If the top model includes an FPGA model, but no processor model, connect to the board with a JTAG cable.